 ...while having proper nutrition and good sleeping habits, then it’s time for a deload week.

 A deload is a planned period of recovery.

-As mentioned above, every 4 to 8 weeks you will need to do a deload week.
+As mentioned above, every 4 to 8 weeks you will need to have a deload week.

 After a deload week you return stronger, faster, and pretty much better in all areas you had trained up to that point.

-Because you give your body the time to adapt to the stimuli, and allow your muscles and soft tissues to recover.
+Because you give your body the time to adapt to the stimuli, allow your muscles and joints to recover, and fatigue to dissipate.

-If you can't break a plateau, your progress is stalling, your soft tissues are sore, or feel repulsion towards the idea of training, then you may need a deload week.
+If you can't break a plateau, your progress is stalling, your joints are sore, or feel repulsion towards the idea of training, then you may need a deload week.

 There are multiple ways of deloading, but there are two particular ways that we use and recommend.